 We live in a "me" society where competitive attitude, aggressive marketing of the self and one's interests, and selfies are not only acceptable, they are positively encouraged, particularly in younger people.
 We are now taught to feel that if we do not love ourselves, before anything else, we will not get very far in life.
 Narcissistic traits and attitudes, especially when they are not monitored and when they trample on other people's boundaries mean that we have a great many people suffering from narcissistic abuse today, in fact, on a global scale.

 When it comes to power and control, we are challenged to place ourselves at either end of the spectrum of manipulation: i.e. to manipulate or be manipulated: we simply become the narcissist, or we fail.
-It can take either two or 7.5 billion people to love themselves, and to have our 'me' society running totally out of control.
+It is true that our 'me' society is steadily running out of control.

 © Copyright Romani Folklore Therapy